(KUD) Unconstrained

 Practice

-In order to abuse the unconstrained delegations privileges of an account, an attacker must add his machine to its SPNs (i.e. of the compromised account) and add a DNS entry for that name.
+In order to abuse the unconstrained delegation of a compromised account, an attacker must register a new SPN on that account pointing to the attacker's machine, and add a matching DNS entry for that hostname.

 This allows targets (e.g. Domain Controllers or Exchange servers) to authenticate back to the attacker machine.